Unionism in Ireland: Constructive Unionism

-This reduced, but did not resolve, agrarian tensions, even in the north.
-In 1906, Thomas Russell, MP, the son of an evicted Scottish crofter, broke with the Conservatives in the Irish Unionist Alliance to be returned to Westminster from South Tyrone as the champion of the Ulster Farmers and Labourers Union.
-With the Cork City MP, William O'Brien, Russell helped initiate a programme that built some 40,000 one-acre labourer-owned cottages.

 During the constructivist 1890s, and before a Liberal government revived the prospects for home rule, unionists appeared more at ease with interest in Irish culture.
 The first Ulster branch of the Gaelic League was formed in 1895 in east Belfast under the patronage of the Rev. John Baptiste Crozier and Dr. John St Clair Boyd, both avowed unionists, and of the Orange Order Grand Master, the Rev. Richard Rutledge Kane.

 But for many Irish unionists the chief-secretaryship of George Wyndham was "a last straw".
 In February 1905, they learned that his undersecretary, Sir Anthony MacDonnell, a Catholic, had helped devise a scheme for administrative devolution involving an Irish council of both elected and nominated members.
 Balfour, now prime minister, was obliged to disavow the scheme and Wyndham, pressed to deny his complicity, resigned.
 The uproar assisted the Liberal return to office in December.

 Catholic unionists

 The road to Catholicism's identification with constitutional Irish nationalism was "far from smooth and immediate", and a Catholic tradition of support for the union, focused on the value of stability and of empire, survived the first home-rule crisis.
 But it did not share the majority unionist conviction that any measure of devolution within the United Kingdom must lead to separation.
-Nor did it supply unionism with the equivalent of the Protestants who, individually, played a prominent role in home-rule and separatist politics.
+Nor did it supply unionism with the equivalent of the Protestant nationalists who, individually, played a prominent role in home-rule and separatist politics.

 A handful of Irish Conservatives, drawn from the Catholic gentry (and referred to pejoratively by nationalists as "West Britons"), were returned to the Commons before the 1884 Reform Act.
 A "unique place" was occupied by Sir Denis Henry (1864–1925).
 When he won his native South Londonderry seat in a 1916 by-election, he was the first Catholic to represent a unionist constituency in Ulster, and when he retained the seat in 1918, the future Lord Chief Justice of Northern Ireland was the last.
 Because of its institutional ties to the Orange Order, what post-Partition became the Ulster Unionist Party was effectively closed to Catholics.